slobentanzer/causality_perspective_2023/manuscript.md

 There are approaches to delineate interventional inference from observational data, such as the ‘natural experiments’ framework [@doi:10.1080/01621459.1996.10476902;@isbn:9781400880874].
 However, these approaches are by their nature even more data-hungry than when using interventional data, as they necessarily discard information that is not relevant to the intervention.
 Therefore, in biomedical research, there has been a push towards generating large-scale interventional data, for instance through the use of CRISPR/Cas9 screens with single-cell resolution [@doi:10.1016/j.cell.2016.11.038].
-Current developments of CR in the biomedical field therefore mostly focus on these types of data.
+Current developments of CR in the biomedical field thus mostly focus on these types of data.

 ### Deduction and Induction

 Lastly, in CR, we can also distinguish between deductive and inductive reasoning.
-This is where certain biases are pivotal to the effectiveness of the CR method.
 Deductive reasoning is the process of deriving a conclusion from a set of fixed and known premises.
 “All men are mortal, Socrates is a man, therefore Socrates is mortal” is a classic example of deductive reasoning.
 In biomedical research, this is typically the process of deriving a conclusion from a set of PK.